 Speculoos

-- The unique blend of spices in Speculoos makes them a perfect cookie to enjoy with a hot cup of coffee.
+- The unique blend of spices in speculoos makes them perfect to enjoy with a hot cup of coffee.

 Empire Biscuits

-- Empire Biscuits are a delightful treat, with their layers of shortbread, jam, and a topping of icing and a cherry.
+- Empire biscuits are a delightful treat, with their layers of shortbread, jam, and icing.

 Pfeffernüsse